 But are all these entrepreneurs evil incarnate?
 What about Bill Gates’ work^, or his and Buffet’s Giving Pledge^?
 What about many other magnates who did great services to society during or towards the end of their careers?
 Does the Nobel Prize ring any bell?
 And most importantly, who do you think could manage billions of dollars and put such power to better use than these people can?

 As we will see, the problem does not entirely lie with these wealthy individuals.
-A solution can only be found if we work together, peacefully but determined, towards updating our society to this new age of abundance which is brought upon us by the technological advances of the past few decades (you should listen to this excellent talk on the subject^).
+A solution can only be found if we work together, peacefully but determined, towards updating our society to this new age of abundance that is brought upon us by the technological advances of the past few decades (you should listen to this excellent talk on the subject^).

 During the past few months, much has been written regarding the situation in Ukraine.
 The media is showering us with arguments from both sides of the story (here in the European Union, obviously, there’s a lot of anti-Russian bias).
 But what we don’t seem to care doing is to take a step back from the panicked news frenzy and look at the bigger picture.
 And we’ll do so on an entirely new level than what the media has shown you so far.